kwahid/HNTSMRG_2024/Docker_tutorial/README.md

             └─── output.mha file
 ```

-You can then compare this segmentation masks with the one that you expected to receive from the model.
+You can then compare this segmentation mask with the one that you expected to receive from the model.
 If they match, that's a good sign that your algorithm is working correctly.
 If not, you should check the inference.py script and make sure that the inference code is correct.
+You can use [3DSlicer](https://www.slicer.org/) to view the input image and output prediction mask (load the prediction as a labelmap).

 ## **6\.
 Saving your Docker Container Image as a Zip File**